SanketBaraiya/WAP/README.md

        Results_[DIRECTORY_NAME]
        ```

-By following these steps, you can efficiently run the Windows Artifact Parser and obtain comprehensive reports on the parsed Windows artifacts.
+By following these steps, you can efficiently run the Windows Artifact Parser and obtain comprehensive reports on the parsed Windows artifacts. **Download the executable from [Releases](https://github.com/SanketBaraiya/WAP/releases) Page.**

 ***Currently tested with following collections:***
 - [CyLR](https://github.com/orlikoski/CyLR)